DeepRLCourse/DeepRLCourse.github.io/docs/course_notes/policy-based.md

 Luckily, the **policy gradient theorem** comes to save the world!
-Woohoo!
  It provides a nice reformation of the derivative of the objective function to not involve the derivative of the state distribution $d^{\pi}(\cdot)$ and simplify the gradient computation
 $\nabla_{\theta}J(\theta)$ a lot.